Skip to Main Content

 Dear Citizens,

-This month we are proud to introduce our newest NCSO correctional officer Emelin Flores.
-Emelin is beginning her law enforcement career and we certainly wish her all the best with her new position here at the NCSO.
+This month we are proud to introduce our newest NCSO correctional officers Nathaniel Garnerway and George Vanpool.
+Heavynneleigh Johnson also transferred from dispatch to corrections and we wish these officers all the best of luck with their new position here at the NCSO.

-The Sheriff's Office had approximately 2,243 calls for service in February and our dispatch received 1,295 calls for assistance to 9-1-1.
-There were approximately 161 persons arrested and booked into the Navarro County Justice Center and the average daily jail population was 221 inmates.
-Thirteen inmates were transferred to the Texas Department of Criminal Justice and two inmates were transferred to State Jail and SAFP Units to serve their sentences.
+The Sheriff's Office had approximately 2,944 calls for service in March and our dispatch received 1,747 calls for assistance to 9-1-1.
+There were approximately 203 persons arrested and booked into the Navarro County Justice Center and the average daily jail population was 225 inmates.
+Nine inmates were transferred to the Texas Department of Criminal Justice and two inmates were transferred to State Jail and SAFP Units to serve their sentences.

 We are accepting applications for all divisions and currently have vacancies in detention, dispatch, patrol, and the criminal investigation division.
 Remember the hiring age for dispatch and detention has been lowered to 18 but with all other enforcement positions, you must be 21 or older to apply.
 As in the past, applications will continue to be taken for any vacancy until the position is filled.